Phoenix Force

 The Phoenix Force is a fictional entity appearing in American comic books published by Marvel Comics.
-Created by Chris Claremont and Dave Cockrum, the Phoenix Force is famous for its central role in The Dark Phoenix Saga storyline, and is frequently linked to Jean Grey.
+Created by Chris Claremont and Dave Cockrum, the Phoenix Force is famous for its central role in The Dark Phoenix Saga storyline, and is intrinsically linked to Jean Grey.

 Publication history

-The Phoenix first appeared in The Uncanny X-Men #101 (October 1976) in the guise of Jean Grey, and was created by Chris Claremont and Dave Cockrum.
+The Phoenix first appeared in Uncanny X-Men #101 (October 1976), and was created by Chris Claremont and Dave Cockrum.

 Fictional character biography

 The Phoenix Force is an immortal and immutable manifestation of the universal force of life and passion.
 The Phoenix Force is a creation of the universe that was born of the void between states of being.
-It is the nexus of all psionic energy of the past, present, and future in all realities of the multiverse, the Guardian of Creation and of the dangerously powerful M'Kraan Crystal.
+It is the nexus of all psionic energy of the past, present, and future in all realities of the multiverse, the Guardian of Creation and of the M'Kraan Crystal.

 The Phoenix Force is among the most feared beings in all of existence—it can cut, re-grow, or destroy any part of the universe.
 It has been described as being "the embodiment of the very passion of Creation—the spark that gave life to the Universe, the flame that will ultimately consume it."

 During its time as a sentient and formless mass of energy, it traveled the cosmos and was worshiped by several alien races, including the Shi'ar, who named the entity Phal'kon, the "sister" of their other gods K'ythri and Sharra.

-According to the alien peace-keeping robot Unit, a billion years ago the alien Demon Lords of Stasis cast a spell on their planet to stop the Evolution.
+According to the alien peace-keeping robot Unit, a billion years ago the alien Demon Lords of Stasis cast a spell on their planet to stop evolution.
 However, five powerful beings led by a female with pyrokinetic powers wage a rebellion against the Lords of Stasis.
 The rebellion drew the Phoenix to the planet.
 Although the Demon Lords fight to prevent it, the Phoenix communes with the female and with the loyalty of her disciples that helps her to control the infinite power of the Phoenix, she breaks the spell and the Demons are swept away.